yuetenghu/dockerize-celery-django-app/README.md

+## NOTE:
+This repo is based on https://github.com/bstiel/dockerize-celery-django-app

 # How to Dockerize a Celery App With Django And RabbitMQ

 This projects contains the source code examples accompanying the blog post: